vitercik/ai4algs_25/schedule.md

 # Schedule

-(Tentative, and subject to change.)
+*Tentative and subject to change.*

 {% for module in site.modules %}
 {{ module }}